-The biggest gap between the mattress perimeter and crib was only about one finger's width, which is acceptable.
+The biggest gap between the mattress perimeter and the crib was only about one finger's width, which is acceptable.

-In our testing, the cover was definitely waterproof, even with a lot of liquid that is left on the surface for several hours (similarly to what might happen with an overnight wetting/accident).
+In our testing, the cover was definitely waterproof, even with a lot of liquid that is left on the surface for several hours (similar to what might happen with an overnight wetting/accident).
 Any reviews you find online suggesting otherwise are likely from earlier than 2019 when Milliard upgraded their cover.

 Milliard Hypoallergenic versus Milliard Memory Foam Crib Mattresses

 The Milliard crib mattress we tested, sometimes referred to as the Milliard Hypoallergenic model, is dual-sided but not dual-firmness.
 This means both sides have the same firmness level.
 By "dual-sided" they simply mean that both sides are a suitable sleeping surface.
-Usually dual-sided crib mattresses like this will be relatively firm on both sides; this is because they need to meet firmness requirements for infants on both sides.
+Usually, dual-sided crib mattresses like this will be relatively firm on both sides; this is because they need to meet firmness requirements for infants on both sides.

 The newer Milliard Memory Foam crib mattress, however, is dual-firmness.
 This means that one side is relatively firm (for infants) and one side is relatively soft (for toddlers).